ChrisW-priv/PersonalVault/notes/LLM Transformer architecture.md

 ---
-title: "LLM Transformer architecture"
+categories: []
 date: 2025-02-14
-description: ""
+description: No description provided.
 tags:
-  - "zettlekasten"
+- zettlekasten
-categories: []
+title: LLM Transformer architecture
 ---

 ## What are the parts of a transformer?